evolbeginner/Roseobacter_pseudogene/README.md

 # Roseobacter_pseudogene

+Here I provide some further instructions to the identification of pseudogenes in roseobacter genomes, which was originally used in our study https://www.nature.com/articles/s41396-020-00790-0.
+Chu, X., Li, S., Wang, S. et al. Gene loss through pseudogenization contributes to the ecological diversification of a generalist Roseobacter lineage.
+ISME J 15, 489–502 (2021). https://doi.org/10.1038/s41396-020-00790-0

 # Preparation
 1. It's strongly recommended to install ruby https://www.ruby-lang.org/en/documentation/installation/ before using the scripts.
 The reason is because I have prepared the scripts written in Ruby for some simple data processing and related stuff.
 Of cours, it is possible to write your own scripts instead of using my Ruby scripts.